 So, lets say that a home in in the flood zone of AE8.
 The EC shows that the base floor elevation is at 9'6".
 That means that that home is one foot six inches above flood.
 But what if the EC showed that the base floor elevation was only 7'3" in the same AE8 zone?
 Well that home would be nine inches below flood.
 Insurance rates would be higher, but not nearly as much as a hoe that is say, 3 feet below flood.

 Homeowners insurance typically covers the contents of your home, fire, hazard, and liability.
 If you are in a property where the HOA fees cover exterior building insurance, then you will need an HO6 policy, also called walls-in insurance.
+You may also want to consider additional HW6 wind policy to cover personal property/contents in the unit and the interior of the unit.
 If you are renting the property, different insurance policies are available that cover the business activity.
 Vacation rental insurances vary and if you are renting a lot, business interruption insurance may be an option to look into as well.